 Chief Financial Officer ("CFO").
 The CFO oversees all financial, real estate, legal and human resource aspects of KIPP SoCal Public Schools.
-The CFO is primarily responsible for ensuring the financial wellbeing of the organization.
+The CFO is primarily responsible for ensuring the financial well-being of the organization.

-Chief Operating Officer ("COO").
+Chief Operating Officer ("COO').
 The COO oversees KIPP SoCal's operations to deliver the best possible outcomes for our schools.
-Additionally, the COO manages information technology efforts including core infrastructure, student and teacher device support and ensures that all operational compliance is met.
+Additionally, the COO will manage information technology efforts including core infrastructure, student and teacher device support and ensures that all operational compliance is met.